Skip to main content

 Step 2: add the trunk on your PBX

 Generic-SIP-trunk setup will look roughly the same on any PBX.
-Look for these menu paths or the equivalent:
+Look for these menu paths or the equivalent: Enter these values:

 Step 3: confirm registration